jpetrie/fetch-dependency/README.md

 - `GIT_TAG <tag>` Git branch name, tag or commit hash.
 A commit hash is the recommended means of specifying a dependency version.
 Branches and tags should generally be specified as remote names to ensure the local clone will be correctly updated in the event of a tag move, branch rebase, or history rewrite.

+- `FETCH_ONLY` Download the dependency, but do not build or install it.
+This is useful for dependencies where only the source is needed.
+Note that this will still _configure_ the dependency (this is required to enable updates if `GIT_TAG` is changed, due to how `fetch_dependency()` is implemented).

 - `ROOT <path>` The root storage directory for the dependency.
 If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_ROOT` will be used.
 If `FETCH_DEPENDENCY_DEFAULT_ROOT` is not defined, the value "External"